 The Connecticut Family Leave Act is the primary state-based maternity leave law.
 It provides up to 16 weeks of job protection during any 24-month period.
 The regulation applies to certain categories of workers based upon hours worked, size of the employer, and employer classifications.

 You may qualify based for job-protected rights based upon for a variety of reasons including:

 - Care for a family member with a serious medical condition

-- Spouse - defined as husband or wife.
-The law does not seem to include civil unions
+- Spouse – husband or wife but not civil unions

 - Parent – biological, foster, adoptive, and step parents are included

 - Serious medical condition – requires ongoing treatment by a healthcare provider

 - Severe health related condition of the employee